 Reverse Transfer Credits are credits transferred from another accredited community college or university that will allow students to obtain an Associate in Arts degree.
 If a student has at least 25% of required coursework with Copiah-Lincoln Community College, they will qualify for reverse transfer credits to be applied towards their degree.
-Copiah-Lincoln Community College can only accept credits for classes that are taught at Co-Lin.
+Copiah-Lincoln Community College can only accept credits for classes that are listed in the Co-Lin college catalog.
 Not all earned credits can be accepted as transfer credits.